A mini-guide to Student Credit Cards - Features, Eligibility, Process, Banks Offering Student Credit Cards, etc.

 If you have a Fixed Deposit in your name, you can apply for a Credit Card using this FD account.

-You may be qualified for a secured Credit Card against Fixed Deposit if you are a student with no income or credit history, or if you work part-time or volunteer for non-profit organisations.
+You may be qualified for a secured Credit Card against Fixed Deposit if you are a student with no income or credit history, or if you work part-time or volunteer for non-profit organizations.

 2. Using money from their savings.